krisrak/appframework-angularjs/README.md

 The samples show how angular controller, templates, directives, routing and other features can be made to work when using Intel AppFramework as the UI framework.

+The sample app loads data from an API, the data is loaded from an oData sample API using angularJS, the data is list of products and information.
+The app displays the list of products and clicking on each product will show more product information in the second view.
+This app implementation is accomplished using different features of `angularJS` by using angular controller, templates, directives and routing.

 =

 appframework-angularjs-controller
 ---------------------------------

 `appframework-angularjs` folder has a simple `App Framework` example with `angularJS` that shows how a `ng-controller` can be setup to load data in the `App Framework` panels.
-The data is loaded from an oData sample API using angularJS's `$http.get()`

 appframework-angularjs-route
 ----------------------------